jwpconsulting/projectify/frontend/src/messages/en/help/trial.md

 If you want to turn your trial workspace into a paid workspace, you can subscribe from the [billing settings page](/help/billing) in your workspace settings.
-With a paid workspace, you can add as many items (workspace boards, tasks, and so on) as you want to, and as many workspace users as you have added seats to your workspace.
+With a paid workspace, you can add as many items (projects, tasks, and so on) as you want to, and as many workspace users as you have added seats to your workspace.